avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-5-adding-elements/4-5-adding-elements.md

 # How to Add an Element

-🎯 Learn how to add new elements to your AVStudio project using different methods.
+🎯 Learn how to add new elements to your AVstudio project using different methods.
 This guide explains each option available for inserting UI elements such as buttons, sliders, switches, and more.

 ---